cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 # Exploring Logic Gates

-The **Exploring Logic Gates** lab is designed for you to explore the basic logic gates, simple logic circuits and truth tables.
-You will be using ``, a simulation tool for logic gates and other computer hardware.
+The **Exploring Logic Gates** lab is designed for you to explore the basics of logic gates, simple logic circuits, and truth tables.
+You will be using **Logic Simulator**, a simulation tool for logic gates and other computer hardware.

 ---

 #### IMPORTANT

-Download and extract to a convenient place on your OneDrive or other cloud storage centre so the application is accessible on any machine you use.
+Download and extract **Logic Simulator** to a convenient place on your OneDrive or other cloud storage centre so the application is accessible on any machine you use.

 Digital source code and project can be found on here: